 Credit Score Needed for Wells Fargo Credit Cards

 You will need a minimum 670 credit score to qualify for the various Wells Fargo credit cards in this comparison.
-It’s the same thing for the Citi Double Cash.
-But, having a score above 700 for all of the Citi Double Cash vs Wells Fargo Propel credit cards means you’re more likely to get approved.
+You will need to have an excellent credit score for the Citi Double Cash.

 Using the CardMatch tool is a quick and free way to gauge your approval odds without impacting your credit.